yunus-topal/DTBank/ReadMe.md

+# DISCLAIMER
+I used Microsoft SQL Server for this project and because of that, this project will not work on your computer.
+You need to change pyodbc.connect() parameters inside DTBank/main/urls.py

 # CMPE 321 PROJECT 3 ReadME
 This project is done by me and <a href="https://github.com/faruknane">Akif Faruk Nane</a> for our course CMPE 321.